-Mrs. Charles W. Knoche, of Forest Hills Gardens and Lake Mrs. Charles W. Knoche, or Porest Trins Gardens and Tar Ronkonkoma, died March 22 at the home of her sister, Mrs. H. J. Taylor, Park Avenue, Baldwin, Long Island.
+Mrs. Charles W. Knoche, of Forest Hills Gardens and Lake-Ronkonkoma, died March 22 at the home of her sister, Mrs. H. J. Taylor, Park Avenue, Baldwin, Long Island.
 Mrs. Knoche had been in poor health for a year, and six months ago she was operated on at Brentwood Sanitarium.
-She was the widow of Charles W. Knoche, who met his death a short time and a short time and the accident on Ouesans Boulavard. ago in an automobile accident on Queens Boulevard.
-The Knoches formerly lived at 5 Cranford Street.
+She was the widow of Charles W. Knoche, who met his death a short time ago in an automobile accident on Queens Boulevard.
+The Knoches formerly lived at 5 Cranford Street Knoches formerly lived at 5 Cranford Street.